disorderedmaterials/dissolve/docs/examples/benzene/step1.md

 {: .step}
 > Connect a single hydrogen atom to each carbon by left-click-dragging from each carbon site {: .step}
-> Left-click somewhere in the viewer outside the ring to place a hydrogen atom {: .step}
 > Click **OK** to close the editor and create the new species {: .step}
 > Double-click on the new species' tab and change its name to `Benzene`